Harika-SVL/Ansible/notes.md

   -> vi inventory/hosts
 * create a directory and add a yaml file
   -> mkdir playbooks
-  -> vi playbooks/apache2.yml
+  -> vi playbooks/lamp-redhat.yml
 * For writing playbook we first search for module as 'apt in ansible'
 * Now select parameters

- Playbook : playbooks/lamp/redhat.yml
+ Playbook : playbooks/lamp-redhat.yml
 ---
-- name: install lamp server on ubuntu
+- name: install lamp server on redhat
   hosts: all
   become: yes
   tasks: